memeplex/maximal/README.md

+**This fork is abandonned.** I could never find the time to make it work with recent versions of GNOME, much less under Wayland.

 # maximal

 A minimal utility that hides the titlebar when a window is maximized in Gnome (and soon also in Cinnamon due to https://github.com/linuxmint/Cinnamon/issues/7681).